-The Farmers’ Almanac is predicting record-breaking snowfall in the Northeast this winter, and forecasters are already expecting a polar vertex.
+The Farmers’ Almanac predicts record-breaking snowfall in the Northeast this winter with forecasters expecting a polar vertex.
 Here in Upstate New York, temperatures have dropped dramatically and we’ve already seen the first snow storms of the season.
 Conditions are ripe for a Caribbean getaway; here are seven great choices for an island destination vacation.

 Where to Go in the Caribbean

 Oranjestad, Aruba: Staying at La Cabana Beach Resort and Casino places you in the perfect location to access the Dutch island’s attractions.
 Known as the wreck diving capital of the world–with 11 dive-friendly wrecks–it’s tops on any adventure traveler’s bucket list.

 Abaco, Bahamas: Serious divers head to the Bahamas’ Abaco Islands for the amazing Blue Hole cave diving.
 But even if your idea of an adventure is driving a golf cart (the easiest way to explore the island on land) Hope Town Harbour Lodge is an excellent base for discovering Bahamas’ Out Islands.

 Grand Cayman, Cayman Islands: Located in the heart of Grand Cayman, on one of the Caribbean’s most beautiful beaches, Comfort Suites Seven Mile Beach is convenient to all that the island has to offer.
 The Cayman Islands have a well-deserved reputation for being a great place to learn how to scuba dive.
 Excellent visibility, calm conditions, and a plethora of colorful reefs, including an extraordinary underwater sculpture gardens, facilitate instruction but also beg to be photographed.
 When you’re ready to take underwater photography to the next level, or even if you’re just getting started, visit Cathy Church’s Photo Centre.